To More Inquiry

 Formation / History of Delhi

 The history of Delhi is as old as the Epic Mahabharata.
 Delhi was the place where Pandavas used to live in older times and at that time this place was named Indraprastha.
 During that time eight other cities too came into existence which was adjacent to Indraprastha, namely Firozabad, Quila Rai Pithora, Siri, Jahapanah, Dinpanah, Lal Kot, Shahjahanabad, and Tughlakabad.
 A lot of political disorder had been experienced by Delhi, over the past five centuries.
-Delhi has been ruled by Mughals in accession to Tughlaqs and Khiljis.
+Delhi has been ruled by the Mughals in accession to Tughlaqs and Khiljis.

 The Afghan warrior Muhammad Ghori captured this Rajputana town in 1192 and later in the year 1206 Delhi sultanate was established.
 In 1398, when Taimur invaded Delhi, put Sultanat to an end.
-The last Delhi sultanate was The Lodis, and then Babur came into existence and in the year 1526 Mughal Empire was founded after winning the battle of Panipat.
-Mughals preferred Agra to be the capital but later in 1638 when the walls of old Delhi were built by Shah Jahan, and Dekhi became the permanent seat for Mughals.
+The last Delhi sultanate was The Lodis, and then Babur came into existence, in the year 1526 Mughal Empire was founded after winning the battle of Panipat.
+Mughals preferred Agra to be the capital but later in 1638 when the walls of old Delhi were built by Shah Jahan, Dekhi became the permanent seat for Mughals.
 The reins of Delhi kept on shifting from one Hindu king to another Muslim sultanate.
 The walls of monuments and forts in Delhi seem to be silent, but even this silence narrates the story of its past and the rulers who used to live there.

 Temperature